Where to Stay in Hong Kong in 2026 → 7 AMAZING Areas

 Luxury (US$150 and up)

 • The Jervois – With a custom-designed interior, bright and spacious suites, and a business center, this hotel is the definition of comfort.
-Each of the suites has a private bathroom with a relaxing rain shower, a kitchenette, air conditioning, and free Wi-Fi access.
+Each suite has a private bathroom with a relaxing rain shower, a kitchenette, air conditioning, and free Wi-Fi.

 Mid-range (from US$90 to US$150)